ivankmk/7_mistery_fix/README.md

 get_roots(a, b, c)
 ```

-# How to launch test
+# How to launch the test

 ```bash